mbarzegary/mbarzegary.github.io/presentations.md

 ## As a co-author

-* **Towards Collaborative Machine Learning Driven Healthcare Internet of Things**, presented in the International Conference on Omni-Layer Intelligent Systems, Crete, Greece, 2019 ([article in proceedings](https://dl.acm.org/citation.cfm?id=3312644))
+* **Towards Collaborative Machine Learning Driven Healthcare Internet of Things**, presented at the International Conference on Omni-Layer Intelligent Systems, Crete, Greece, 2019 ([article in proceedings](https://dl.acm.org/citation.cfm?id=3312644))